The first white book for industrial trucks, lifting, crane and shelving

-The 49 racks manufacturers, which make up the sample, export in Europe a share of the 76% while only the 2% to the United States is the market with greater potential but with local regulatory difficulties.
-Half of the companies involved in the analysis highlight a widespread production logic for different product families (industrial, light and commercial shelving).
-The critical elements of the compartment emerged from the analysis are the lack of brand strength, the high level of bureaucracy that oppresses the Italian market, the diversification of local and regional regulations.
-The market offers a very fragmented demand due to the presence of many smaller companies; Peculiarity that often obliges to personalize the product for each customer and, consequently, to rationalize the production and distribution chain.
+The 49 shelving manufacturers, which make up the sample, export to Europe a share equal to 76% while to the United States only 2% despite being the market with greater potential but with difficulties related to local regulations.
+Half of the companies involved in the analysis show a productive logic extended to the different product families (industrial, light and commercial shelving).
+The critical elements of the sector emerged from the analysis are the lack of strength of the brand, the high level of bureaucracy that oppresses the Italian market, the diversification of regulations at local and regional level.
+The market offers a very fragmented demand due to the presence of numerous small companies; peculiarity that often obliges to customize the product for each customer and, consequently, to rationalize the production and distribution chain.

-The White Paper is a work that is born of the collaboration between the association Aisem - Italian Association of Lifting, Elevation and Handling Systems - federated by ANIMA - Federation of National Associations which, within Confindustria, represents the companies of the Mechanical Industry - and INTRALOGISTICA ITALIA, the event, launched in 2015, dedicated to the most innovative solutions and integrated systems for industrial handling, warehouse management, storage of materials and picking.
-The agreement was signed in view of the second edition of INTRALOGISTICA ITALIA which, organized by the Italian branch of Deutsche Messe AG and part of the international network CeMAT, will be held from 29 May to the 1 June 2018 in the pavilions of Fiera Milano-Rho.
-INTRALOGISTICA ITALIA also sees the opportunity to be part of the new exhibition "The Innovation Alliance", which sees five trade fair exhibitions dedicated to as many sectors of instrumental goods in order to increase the number of qualified visitors present in the exhibition area.
+The White Paper is a work that arises from the collaboration between the trade association Aisem - Italian Association of Lifting, Elevation and Handling Systems - federated in ANIMA - Federation of National Associations which, within Confindustria, represents the companies of the Mechanical Industry - and INTRALOGISTICA ITALIA, the event, launched in 2015, dedicated to the most innovative solutions and integrated systems for industrial handling, warehouse management, storage of materials and picking.
+The agreement was signed in view of the second edition of INTRALOGISTICA ITALIA which, organized by the Italian branch of Deutsche Messe AG and part of the international CeMAT network, will be held from May 29 to 1 June 2018, in the pavilions of Fiera Milano-Rho.
+INTRALOGISTICA ITALIA also takes the opportunity to be part of the new exhibition "The Innovation Alliance", which sees five exhibitions dedicated to as many sectors of capital goods in order to increase the number of qualified visitors in the exhibition center.

 In-depth research, volumes will be paid off to Aisem members and to companies or individuals who will sign up for the event by 29 September 2017.